Learning Ecosystems for Human Flourishing

 Fundacion TAAP (Colombia)

-We're building a movement of practitioners who share their knowledge to integrate life skills into curricula and teaching practices.
+We are building a movement of practitioners who share insights on embedding life skills into curricula and pedagogy

 Stella Akongo